Bottlenecks at scale: how hidden frictions kills business growth

 — CEO Audit Question

-Audit your customer journey like a forensic investigator.
-Map every step.
-Install systems (not just effort) that consistently qualify, nurture and convert ideal-fit leads.
+The fix: map your customer journey like a forensic investigator. implement systems that consistently qualify, nurture, and convert ideal-fit leads.

 Do I know exactly where my last 5 sales came from—and why the last 5 didn’t convert?